NiceThingsHaver/AnonMC/README.md

 - Random chat IDs
 - Automatically disable advancement messages
 - Blocking tab complete because you can see the actual names with it (you can still be able to see commands and vanilla commands are not affected because the completion is client-side).

-# Not yet added:
-- \>\> replies with the message(s) being mentioned when hovering your mouse on it
+- \>\> replies being colored blue

-# Half added:
-- Removing names on signed books but when I tried it, it just removed the whole content kek
+- Warning about signing books which show your real username as book author.